 Acknowledgement of Country

-Acknowledgement of Country is where the host of an event, such as a meeting, conference or gathering, acknowledge the traditional custodians of the land on which the event is being held.
+Acknowledgement of Country is where the host of an event, such as a meeting, conference or gathering, acknowledges the traditional custodians of the land on which the event is being held.
 While the Acknowledgement of Country, which can be delivered by a non-Aboriginal person, can be formal or informal, the South Australian Government has developed a formal Acknowledgement in consultation with Aboriginal people and representative bodies.

 Statement of Acknowledgement (Kaurna – Adelaide)

-Originally, the Statement of Acknowledgement used by the State Government was produced in English only.
+Originally, the Statement of Acknowledgement used by the state government was produced in English only.
 However, courtesy of Kaurna Warra Karrpanthi (KWK), the leading group dedicated to Kaurna language revitalisation and maintenance, the department has obtained and been provided cultural consent to use a Kaurna language version of the Statement of Acknowledgment.

 The Statement of Acknowledgement below is to be read aloud at the commencement of gatherings held within the Adelaide region.
-It may also be used in its written form in State Government publications.
+It may also be used in its written form in state government publications.

 We acknowledge this land that we meet on today is the traditional lands for the Kaurna people and that we respect their spiritual relationship with their country.

 We also acknowledge the Kaurna people as the custodians of the Adelaide region and that their cultural and heritage beliefs are still as important to the living Kaurna people today.

 We also pay respects to the cultural authority of Aboriginal people visiting/attending from other areas of South Australia/Australia.